deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 .. note::

-    The DFF framework helps ensure the safety of your application by storing the history and other user data present in the ``Context`` object under unique ids and abstracting the storage logic away from the user interface.
+    The Chatsky framework helps ensure the safety of your application by storing the history and other user data present in the ``Context`` object under unique ids and abstracting the storage logic away from the user interface.
     As a result, it offers the basic level of data protection making it impossible to gain unlawful access to personal information.